 Celebrate Hanukkah in style with these soft and buttery holiday sugar cookies.
 They have the perfect consistency and texture, allowing them to hold their shape for any type of cookie cutter, whether it be a star of David, menorah or dreidel!

-Hanukkah is easily one of my favorite Jewish holidays so I am definitely one to bust out the decorations this time of year.
-Lights, decor, you name it.
+Hanukkah is easily one of my favorite Jewish holidays, and I am definitely one to bust out the decorations this time of year.
+Lights, decor, you name it!

 These ultra soft cookies, which are cut-outs from my favorite sugar cookie recipe, are sweet, chewy and tender.
-And once they've cooled, they are perfect for decorating with vanilla frosting, blue or white icing or dairy-free royal icing.
+And once they've cooled, they are perfect for decorating with frosting or icing.
 They make for a great addition to any holiday table!

 Making these cookies is also a great activity for getting the kids involved, as they love using the Hanukkah cookie cutters and of course are all about the cookie decorating!